 For a daily occurrence, the window will use the time slot and day you designated on the calendar.
 The options you can select here are how often for the window to recur and when to end the maintenance window.
 You can select either X number of occurrences or an end date.
 The window will then run according to the variables you set until the number of occurrences is reached or the end date is reached.

-Next we look at Weekly:
+Next, we will take a look at Weekly:

 Here you see you have a few more options than the daily occurrence.
 We again set how often it recurs…every week, every 2 weeks, every 3 weeks, etc. We then need to select which days the window will run on using the check boxes.
 After that, we choose when to end this window.
 Again, either after X number of times of it running or an actual end date.